 More information to help determine if you are eligible:

 All applications and any subsequent amendments are submitted through the

 Client Portal.
 Each application is for one or more EITE activity and one or more liable entity providing electricity to the site.

 Applications can be submitted from 1 August the previous year and must be made on or before 30 March for the calendar year they apply to.
-For example, if you want an exemption certificate for 2021 you can apply from 1 August 2020 and must apply on or before 30 March 2021.

 The issued exemption certificate confirms your eligibility and describes how you calculate the certifiable amount.
 The certifiable amount is the amount of electricity used to produce the relevant product of the EITE activity for your application year.